BraTS/Instructions/Repository_Links.md

 ## Available Docker Containers

-###
+### BraTS Toolkit
-If your are not interested in the mechanics of particular dockers and are mainly interested in creating glioma segmentations check out: https://github.com/neuronflow/BraTS-Toolkit
+If your are not interested in the mechanics of particular dockers and mainly wait to generate glioma segmentations see: https://github.com/neuronflow/BraTS-Toolkit

-BraTS Toolkit provides an easy to use abstraction layer to orchestrate docker submissions from 2020, 2019 and 2018.
+BraTS Toolkit provides an easy to use abstraction layer to orchestrate docker containers from submissions of 2020, 2019 and 2018.

-### BraTS 2020

-All public survival and segmentation Dockers of the BraTS 2020 challenge are hosted on our own <a href="https://hub.docker.com/u/brats/"> Docker Hub Page </a>.
-Please check that page for the newest versions of our images.
-Please read the description of the individual images to obtain usage instructions.

-### BraTS 2019
+### BraTS 2020 + 2019

-All public survival and segmentation Dockers of the BraTS 2019 challenge are hosted on our own <a href="https://hub.docker.com/u/brats/"> Docker Hub Page </a>.
+All public survival and segmentation Dockers of the BraTS 2020 and 2019 challenge are hosted on our own <a href="https://hub.docker.com/u/brats/"> Docker Hub Page </a>.
 Please check that page for the newest versions of our images.
 Please read the description of the individual images to obtain usage instructions.

 ### BraTS 2018